April 27, 1937 – Sandy Dennis:

 By 1968, Dennis was a big box office draw and the darling of the critics.
-Brooks Atkinson, the NY Times theatre critic wrote:
+Brooks Atkinson, the New York Times theatre critic wrote:

 Yet, her maddening mannerisms also attracted notice.
 Dennis was described as giving neurotic and mannered performances; her signature style included running words together and oddly stopping and starting sentences, suddenly going up and down octaves as she spoke, and fluttering her hands.
 She was the only actor I know of who would take a pause in the middle of an “uh”.

 The New Yorker‘s great film critic Pauline Kael wrote: